10 Real Estate Business Ideas You Can Start Today

 • Paid referrals for real estate investors or agents

-Your content might cover local market trends, home buying tips, or real estate investing advice.
+Your content might cover local market trends, home-buying tips, or real estate investing advice.
 The key is consistency and a strong social media presence to grow your audience.

 Startup costs typically go toward a website domain, camera/mic setup, editing software, and branding.